 All Master’s students take 4 core courses.
-Graduate Certificate students must take 3 core courses: WIS6561, WIS6558, and WIS6559.
+Graduate Certificate students must take the following courses: WIS6561, WIS6557, WIS6563, WIS5562 and WIS6559.
 Additionally, Master’s students take 21 credits of elective courses.

 (Unless otherwise noted, all courses are assigned a letter grade.)

 |WIS 6557||International Wildlife Conservation Law, Policy & Ethics||TBD||3||X (Fall 2023)|

 |STA 6093||Introduction to Applied Statistics for Agricultural and Life Sciences||Denis Valle/Ben Baiser||3||X|

 (Master’s students must take EITHER SUR 6934 OR STA 6093)

 Electives – 21 Credit Hours Required (Master’s Students Only)

 Students may take any electives from UF’s online Veterinary Forensic Sciences program to satisfy any elective requirements for the online Wildlife Forensic Sciences and Conservation program.

 Registration for courses is available to students once they have been accepted to the program.
 Students cannot register themselves using One.UF.